akka/akka/akka-docs/rst/scala/cluster-sharding.rst

  * The ``EntityEnvelope`` holds the identifier, and the actual message that is sent to the entity actor is wrapped in the envelope.

-Note how these two messages types are handled in the ``idExtractor`` function shown above.
+Note how these two messages types are handled in the ``extractEntityId`` function shown above.
-The message sent to the entity actor is the second part of the tuple return by the ``idExtractor`` and that makes it possible to unwrap envelopes if needed.
+The message sent to the entity actor is the second part of the tuple return by the ``extractEntityId`` and that makes it possible to unwrap envelopes if needed.

 A shard is a group of entities that will be managed together.
-The grouping is defined by the ``shardResolver`` function shown above.
+The grouping is defined by the ``extractShardId`` function shown above.
 For a specific entity identifier the shard identifier must always be the same.

 Creating a good sharding algorithm is an interesting challenge in itself.
 Try to produce a uniform distribution,